- Acting Editor

 Eric Chinje, recently appointed as CEO of the African Media Initiative (AMI), started his career as a journalist in his native Cameroon.
 After leaving journalism he became head of external affairs and communications at both the World Bank (Africa Region) and the African Development Bank and led the World Bank Institute’s Global Media Program.
 Eric played a key part in the founding of the AMI.
 In addition to other roles he has also served as Vice-President of the African Advisory Committee of the National Museum of African Art at the Smithsonian Institute, in Washington D.C.

-Nicola Tallett brings to the board extensive experience of fundraising in the non-profit sector.
+Nicola Tallett (@nicola_tallett) brings to the board extensive experience of fundraising in the non-profit sector.
 She started her career at the group World Vision in 1993 and during the Rwanda genocide developed a programme resulting in unprecedented income for an emergency appeal.
 In 2000, she joined the group Children’s Aid Direct and from 2002 to 2010 worked with Action for Children, driving fundraising and marketing performance.
-Since 2010, she has been employed as Director of Fundraising and Marketing at the MS Society UK, the UK’s leading charity for people with multiple sclerosis.
-Nicola has been a trustee of the Reading Single Homeless Project since December 2002.
+From 2010 to 2014 she was Director of Fundraising and Marketing at the MS Society UK, the UK’s leading charity for people with multiple sclerosis.
+Nicola is currently a consultant with the THINK consultancy.

 Robert Holloway, the chairman of the board, is the director of the AFP Foundation, the not-for-profit media development arm of the international news agency AFP.
 He began his journalism career covering the 1974 revolution in Portugal and reported for various publications from the Middle East from 1978 until 1984.
 Since joining AFP in 1988 he has been deputy chief editor, UN correspondent and head of the English service.
 While at the UN, he coordinated the team of AFP journalists and photographers in New York covering the 9/11 attack.
 Robert has taught at schools of journalism in France and at the United Nations and trained AFP’s own staff in the Middle East and Africa.